homeboy445/jsDebugger/README.md

 - `variablePath`: The path of the variable to monitor on the `window` object.
 - `callbackStore`: Object containing configuration options (`timer` for polling interval), `onChange`, and `onError` functions to handle change and error events respectively.
+- To stop listening for changes in the provided path, just call the returned `stop()` function.

 ### Usage